-(This article has been adapted for JONAH with the permission of Alan Medinger, Alan was active homosexually for many years and is now married with children and grandchildren.)
+(This article has been adapted with the permission of Alan Medinger, Alan was active homosexually for many years and is now married with children and grandchildren.)

 Greg is a long term friend who has been involved with Regeneration off and on for a number of years.
 In his usual cheerful voice he told us that he had just returned from a vacation in Greece with a homosexual friend.
 "The men are so gorgeous over there, I couldn't resist.
 Not surprising, I brought back a few momentos with me - a case of chlamydia and crabs."

 Gwen, too, has been in and out of Regeneration for a good many years and she too is a special friend.
 But Gwen has gone back into a lesbian relationship.
 "I know its wrong, but I just couldn't handle being alone any longer," was her explanation.
 The struggles that Greg and Gwen face are real and our hearts should go out to them, but both seem to acknowledge the true nature of homosexual sin.

 More and more we are seeing what amounts to an almost casual attitude towards transgressions involving homosexuality.
 People in our ministries are showing a tendency to not take homosexual behavior seriously.
 I see several reasons for this.

 First there is the "we all sin" attitude.
 It is true that all people, whatever their religious affiliation, do sin; that's our nature.
 And it is also true that God forgives us, but if we stop right there we are into a form of reverse legalism.
 I sin and God has to forgive me.
 This ignores the vital relational aspect of our walking in the path of God and it also fails to take into account our need and obligation to become who He created us to be.

 Closely related to this is the "all sin is the same" belief.
 My homosexual sin is no worse than your eating that second piece of pie.
 Biblically, this is not valid, and from a practical point of view, all sins are not alike.
 There is a vast difference in the consequences of different behaviors.